ryogrid/ryogrid.github.io/tech-entry/about-nostrp2p.md

     - Responses to data requests are returned from the server in serialized binary with MessagePack
     - Lower communication frequency with the server allows mobile devices to rest the antenna for mobile networks, reducing power consumption, and for the server, sending a certain number of data together increases the effect of gzip compression at the HTTP layer, so the current implementation sends a request to the server every 10 seconds, and the server sends the data received from other servers after the previous request together
   - As mentioned above, when adding or updating information related to the user, such as posting from the client, a signature is attached
-  - Conversely, in the design of NostrP2P, the user's own server is a trusted entity, so the client does not verify the signatures of received data.
+  - Conversely, in the design of NostrP2P, the user's own server can be trusted, so the client does not verify the signatures of received data.
 Therefore, the server can send the signature information empty to reduce communication volume

 ## Supported features
 - Posting
   - Currently, to keep the implementation simple, broadcast to all users on the overlay NW
-    - Honestly, if the number of users reaches the order of hundreds, this design will have its limits
+    - Honestly, if the number of users reaches the order of hundreds, this design may have its limits
     - In this case, it would be necessary to manage follower information and modify it to switch to multicast instead of broadcast.
 Also, by forwarding in a tree structure, it may be necessary to prevent the number of servers each server directly sends to from increasing
 - Profile
   - Broadcast when updated
   - If there is no profile information (including user icon and username) to display along with the post when the client tries to display it, it will send a request to its own server.
 If its own server cannot respond, it will send a request to the corresponding user's server.
 If the server is offline, it will resend the request later
 - Follow
-  - Currently, the only way to follow a user found in the global timeline
+  - Currently, the only way to follow a user is finding and following the user in the global timeline
     - (If the client is elaborated, it is possible to provide a UI to follow a user with a specified public key)
 - Reply (mention)
   - Can be done to anyone if the post is visible, but the interaction is only visible to the parties involved